How to Make American History Interesting for Kids

 Read Good Books

-I know textbooks are the go-to resource for history, but they don’t have to be the only one.
+I know textbooks are the go-to resource for history, but they don’t have to be the only thing your teen reads.
 Instead, fill your middle schooler’s lesson plan with historical fiction, biographies, autobiographies, and living books.
 Why?

 Because they’re often more relatable, making them much easier for older kids to read and understand.
 These books allow the reader to feel like they’re right there beside someone as they’re telling their story.
 They can become wrapped up in a fictional tale while still learning facts.
 And living books are based on a single subject, allowing your child to zero in and learn a lot about a specific topic.

 When I plan out our history lessons, I choose a variety of books for us to read together and for the girls to read on their own.
-I feel by supplying them with real books over the years, they’ve come to view history as a living subject, one that they enjoy exploring.
+I feel by supplying them with real books over the years, they view history as a living subject, one that they enjoy exploring.

 You may think that playing board games during school is crazy, but I can tell you that educational games are incredible learning tools.
-Kids are having so much fun that they don’t even realize how much they’re absorbing.
-My kids get extremely excited when they are able to answer questions correctly during a game because they realize that they’ve grasped something.
+Kids are having so much fun that they don’t even know how much they’re absorbing.
+My kids get extremely excited when they are able to answer questions correctly during a game because they realize that they’ve grasped something from school.

 When I want to work on mastery of a subject, but don’t want to rely on flashcards and worksheets, I’ll turn to a game.
 While we’re playing, I can easily see what my kids know and what they still need help with.

-Rainbowresource.com sent us the American Trivia: Family Edition game and we’re definitely hooked!
+American Trivia: Family Edition is one game that we’re definitely hooked on.
 Each player tries to get from a starting city to an ending city by answering questions about geography, history, general, and arts.
-And because the game cards come in three levels – junior, expert, and genius, we’ll be able to use this for years!
+And because the game cards come in three levels – junior, expert, and genius, we’ll be able to use this for years.